Tomoki-Okuno/tomokiokuno0528/README.md

 ### Hi there!
 I'm Tomoki Okuno
-🌱 I’m currently MS Biostatistics student at UCLA and a graduate student researcher at David Geffen School of Medicine at UCLA.
+🌱 I’m currently an MS Biostatistics student at UCLA and a graduate student researcher at David Geffen School of Medicine at UCLA.

 This is my website: https://tomoki-okuno.com/